 Exemptions: As authorized by the Chief of Police or designee of the Town of Boonton Police Department, and only for a specific purpose and time period.

 It shall be unlawful for any person or persons to park any motor vehicle or other vehicle on any public street in the Town of Boonton between the hours of 10:00 p.m. and 6:00 a.m., prevailing time, which during such period there shall be a covering of streets of at least three inches of snow as measured by the Shift Commander of the Boonton Police Department on the walkway in front of the flagpole at Town Hall on the Washington Street side.
 This parking prohibition shall remain in force during the eight-hour period following the cessation of such precipitation, except as defined below:

-This article shall not apply to duly licensed physicians or visiting nurses of the Town of Boonton making professional calls.
+This section shall not apply to duly licensed physicians or visiting nurses of the Town of Boonton making professional calls.

-This article shall not apply to any of the following roads, streets, and highways under the jurisdiction of the county, state, or federal government: 1) Main Street, West Main Street, Myrtle Avenue, Washington Street, Boonton Avenue.
+This section shall not apply to any of the following roads, streets, and highways under the jurisdiction of the county, state, or federal government: Main Street, West Main Street, Myrtle Avenue, Washington Street, Boonton Avenue.

 It shall be unlawful for the owner or operator of any motor vehicle or other vehicle to allow said vehicle to remain parked on any street in the Town of Boonton beyond 24 hours after the street has been plowed of snow by snow removal crews.
 The Police Department is authorized to have vehicles removed upon expiration of the 24 hours and the owner's or operator's failure to remove said vehicle in that time.
 It shall be presumptive evidence that the vehicle has not moved if it is covered by snow and/or plowed-in with no indication that the vehicle's tires have run through the plowed snow around the vehicle.